Korean landscape with mountains and cherry blossoms

 Prepare a short (2–3 minute) mock lesson or activity you could use in a Korean classroom.
 EPIK may or may not ask for it, but having one ready shows initiative and gives you something concrete to talk about.

-At this stage, you'll finalize any outstanding documents, get your apostilles sorted, and submit everything through Korvia.
+At this stage, you'll submit your Final Documentsto EPIK — apostilled degree, apostilled national-level criminal background check, sealed transcripts, original ink-signed recommendation letters, and remaining paperwork — through Korvia.
 Your coordinator will track each item and flag anything that's missing or needs correction.

 You'll also learn your specific school assignment closer to your start date.
 Some teachers find out their exact school a few weeks before orientation; others learn during orientation itself.